petarturukalo/rpibld/README.md

 # Description

-A Raspberry Pi 4 Model B fourth stage bootloader, for booting 32-bit ARM Linux from a SD card.
+A Raspberry Pi 4 Model B fourth stage bootloader, for booting 32-bit ARM Linux from an SD card.

 # Bootloader Stages